1. Walk the canals

 This pristine courtyard is tucked away in the Spui.
 It is residential housing so don’t be loud and annoying.

 4. Relax in Vondelpark or Amsterdamse Bos

-Paid upgrade: head to Lidl supermarket to grab a picnic to enjoy- include some wine or beers.
+Paid upgrade: head to Lidl supermarket to grab a picnic to enjoy- have a cheeky wine or beer.

 5. Take a ferry to Noord

 The ferries behind Amsterdam Central are free to take and depart quite frequently.
 If you go to the NSMD Werf there are some areas with graffiti, but the boat ride in itself is lovely.

 Paid upgrade: one of the largest flea markets in Europe takes place here once a month called the Ij Hallen.